 The PhD degree at the University of Otago is by thesis only.
 Over the course of three years of full-time study, PhD candidates are expected to produce an original piece of research of 80,000 to 100,000 words.
 All PhD candidates work closely with two supervisors.

-Our strengths include New Zealand and postcolonial literature, Shakespeare and Renaissance literature, eighteenth-century literature, Romanticism, comparative literature, global modernism, cognitive approaches to literary studies, literature and language pedagogy, linguistic approaches to literature, contemporary poetry and fiction, creative writing, Irish and Scottish studies, the history of the book, and new media literature and medieval studies.
+Our strengths include New Zealand and postcolonial literature, eighteenth-century literature, Romanticism, comparative literature, global modernism, cognitive approaches to literary studies, literature and language pedagogy, linguistic approaches to literature, contemporary poetry and fiction, creative writing, Irish and Scottish studies, the history of the book, new media literature and medieval studies.

 Please note, the application process comprises two parts: